-An automobile collision occurs approximately every 10 seconds somewhere in the United States, so it is no surprise that automobile collisions give rise to many of the personal injury claims we see in Washington State and the Pacific Northwest.
-GLP Attorneys offers high quality legal services for injured victims of serious automobile collisions.
+An automobile collision occurs approximately every 10 seconds somewhere in the United States, so it is no surprise that automobile accidents give rise to many of the personal injury law claims in Washington State and in the greater Pacific Northwest region.
+GLP Attorneys offers high-quality legal and trial services for victims of serious automobile collisions.

-Washington State Courts look to a number of factors in determining whether a driver was negligent in causing an automobile collision.
+Washington state courts look to a number of factors when determining whether the driver of a car was negligent in causing an automobile collision between cars, trucks or motorcycles.
 Some examples of these factors include, but are not limited to, the following:

-- Driving at a speed too fast for road or traffic conditions
+- Driving a car at a speed too fast for road or traffic conditions

 - Distracted driving, including texting while driving

 - Following a car too closely

 - Generally failing to follow the Rules of the Road while driving a car

 In all collision cases, it is essential that measures be taken immediately to preserve evidence, investigate any facts in question, and enable physicians or other experts to thoroughly evaluate any injuries promptly.
 It is therefore important to talk to a qualified personal injury attorney for a free lawyer consultation as soon as possible to ensure your rights are being protected and that your potential claims are addressed properly.